Approximate Computing Survey, Part II: Application-Specific & Architectural Approximation Techniques and Applications: Application Domains of Approximate Computing

 \textbf{Computer Graphics:} Modern digital photography and filming as well as 3D modelling, rendering and simulation depend on extensive support from computer graphics algorithms.
 These workloads demand a significant amount of computations due to the visual contents that are increasingly complex.
 Although computationally intensive, computer graphics show opportunities for Approximate Computing by having a strong data locality, which indicates that there are high redundancies that can be harvested to mitigate the computation costs~\cite{2015_Keramidas_WAPCO}.
-By using cache to memorize outcomes of instructions, computer graphics applications such as OpenGL games can have reduced number of instructions and witness acceleration~\cite{2015_Keramidas_WAPCO}.
-Additionally, by leveraging the tolerance against potentially non-deterministic parallel execution of sequential computer graphics programs (e.g., volume rendering), notable speed-ups can be delivered~\cite{2013_Misailovic_ACMtecs}.
-Another direction of enhancing the parallel computing performance of OpenGL application via Approximate Computing is to relax the program semantics, where code can briefly bypass strict semantic adherence to achieve energy saving with acceptable output quality loss~\cite{2015_Campanoni_CGO}.
+By using cache to memorize outcomes of instructions, computer graphics applications such as OpenGL games can have a reduced number of instructions and witness acceleration~\cite{2015_Keramidas_WAPCO}.

 \textbf{Big Data Analysis:} The data query is the first and foremost task in the big data analysis domain.
 Targeting improved performance, an approximate query engine BlinkDB is proposed in \cite{2013_Agarwal_EuroSys}.
-BlinkDB uses a set of stratified samples for the aim of optimization and deploys a dynamic sampling strategy to select an appropriately sized sample, which permits users to trade accuracy for response time.
-Other works are mainly based on Big data frameworks such as Hadoop and Spark.
+BlinkDB uses a set of stratified samples for the purpose of optimization and deploys a dynamic sampling strategy to select an appropriately sized sample, which permits users to trade accuracy for response time.
+Other works are mainly based on big data frameworks such as Hadoop and Spark.
 The authors in \cite{2015_Goiri_ASPLOS} propose ApproxHadoop, which is a framework to run approximation-enabled MapReduce programs.
 ApproxHadoop leverages statistical theories to optimize the MapReduce programs when approximating with data sampling and task dropping.
-On the other hand, the authors in \cite{2019_Hu_MASCOTS} present a data sampling framework to enable approximate computing with estimated error bounds in Spark, called ApproxSpark.
-In ApproxSpark a tree-based framework is proposed to compute the approximate aggregate values and corresponding error bounds, which can dynamically balance the trade-off among the sampling rates, execution time, and accuracy loss.

 \textbf{Databases:} Considering the Approximate Computing in database access, \cite{2016_Kandula_MOD} introduces a novel data query system that injects samplers in the run-time and without requiring former existing samples.
 This system allows multiple join inputs and approximates the answer according to complex outputs.
 In the meantime, inspired by parallel computing, \cite{2011_Sidiroglou_FCE} utilizes the nature of approximation to improve the performance and decrease the error according to the accuracy demands.